Membership is essentially by invitation, though you can always ask. But you do need a functioning blog of some years’ standing.

 1. The blog/site has been online for what is judged to have been a reasonable period.

 2. The writer is active, posting new material from time to time.

 4. The blog/site has some variety of subject and content, or if on a single issue shows authoritative depth of understanding.

 5. The writer is willing to engage with others in comment and debate, conducted in a civil manner.

 6. The writer conducts his blog in the spirit of ‘netiquette’ and not in a way actionable in civil or criminal law.

-See Frank Davis’s words on the front page for our virtual mission statement.
+See Frank Davis’s words on the About page for our virtual mission statement.